 Treat Pinterest in Two Seasons: Grow & Maintain

 The main goal for any Pinterest marketing strategy is to grow.
-It’s to do better than you did the previous year.
-You might not always do better than you did the month before, but year-on-year growth should always go up.
-Otherwise, it’s probably not the platform for you.
+Itโs to do better than you did the previous year.
+You might not always do better than you did the month before, but year-on-year growth should be the metric you are looking at.

 Grow (January to June/July)